-As noted elsewhere in this report, the 2020 CRC benefitted from an extended timeline due to the pandemic, which prompted a delay in the release of the Census data.
-That extended timeline was particularly useful for the commissioners to get up to speed on what the goals for the outreach effort needed to be, for the public education regarding the redistricting process, and for the 2020 CRC's overall outreach effort to promote broad awareness of and participation in the community-of-interest input phase and the mapping phase.
+As noted elsewhere in this report, the 2020 CRC benefitted from an extended timeline due to COVID-19 and the delay in the release of the Census data.
+That extended timeline was particularly useful for the commissioners to develop goals for public education and outreach, so to cultivate a broad awareness of and participation in the community-of-interest input phase and the mapping phase.